woodxiang/supreium-headless-gl/README.md

 ### Why use this thing instead of `node-webgl`?

-Despite the name [node-webgl](https://github.com/mikeseven/node-webgl) doesn't actually implement WebGL - rather it gives you WebGL-flavored bindings to whatever OpenGL driver is configured on your system.
+Despite the name [node-webgl](https://github.com/mikeseven/node-webgl) doesn't actually implement WebGL - rather it gives you "WebGL"-flavored bindings to whatever OpenGL driver is configured on your system.
 If you are starting from an existing WebGL application or library, this means you'll have to do a bunch of work rewriting your WebGL code and shaders to deal with all the idiosyncrasies and bugs present on whatever platforms you try to run on.
 The upside though is that `node-webgl` exposes a lot of non-WebGL stuff that might be useful for games like window creation, mouse and keyboard input, requestAnimationFrame emulation, and some native OpenGL features.

 `headless-gl` on the other hand just implements WebGL.
 It is built on top of [ANGLE](https://bugs.chromium.org/p/angleproject/issues/list) and passes the full Khronos ARB conformance suite, which means it works exactly the same on all supported systems.
 This makes it a great choice for running on a server or in a command line tool.
 You can use it to run tests, generate images or perform GPGPU computations using shaders.

 ### Why use this thing instead of [electron](http://electron.atom.io/)?

 Electron is fantastic if you are writing a desktop application or if you need a full DOM implementation.
 On the other hand, because it is a larger dependency electron is more difficult to set up and configure in a server-side/CI environment. `headless-gl` is more modular in the sense that it just implements WebGL and nothing else.
 As a result creating a `headless-gl` context takes just a few milliseconds on most systems, while spawning a full electron instance can take upwards of 15-30 seconds.
-If you are using WebGL in a command line interface or need to execute WebGL on your server, `headless-gl` might be a more efficient and simpler choice.
+If you are using WebGL in a command line interface or need to execute WebGL in a service, `headless-gl` might be a more efficient and simpler choice.

 ### How should I set up a development environment for headless-gl?

 After you have your [system dependencies installed](#system-dependencies), do the following:

 1. Clone this repo: `git clone git@github.com:stackgl/headless-gl.git`